UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/variant_calling.md

 ## Genomic VCF

 While we can identify variants easily, what happens with the other regions?
 Do we know that there is no variants in regions that are not called?
 What happens if there is low genome sequence coverage in those regions?
-How can be be sure that we are not identifying variants in those regions?
+How can we be sure that we are not identifying variants in those regions?

 Using `freebayes` (and other haplotype/variant callers), we are able to create a *genomic* VCF or GVCF, which includes coverage information of the uncalled regions.